 |St. John Cantius||Chicago, IL||1883 - Dec 1915|

 Even though the records for Holy Trinity Church began in the 1870’s, it’s important to understand that it was still part of St. Stanislaus Kostka Church.
-Therefore records labelled Holy Trinity are rather sparse until it achieved parish status in its own right in 1893.
+Therefore, records labelled Holy Trinity are rather sparse until it achieved independent parish status in 1893.

 The Notes column is a catch-all for miscellaneous information not really intended for “public consumption”.
-It is primarily an aid to my research.
-For example, I include the godparents of some individuals I am tracing.
-You may see the letter ‘q’ inserted into some names.
-This is my signal that the following letter is from the Polish alphabet.
-What value does this field have to anyone else?
-I left it in because it shows some alternative spellings that appeared in the record.
-It also may show names with question marks indicating the name is uncertain but for which some of the characters are legible.
-If there’s a reference to bad writing, one or more names are uncertain and those provided are best guesses.
+The letter ‘q’ inserted into some names indicates the following letter is from the Polish alphabet.
+Question marks indicate the name is uncertain but only some of the characters are legible.
 Occasionally the note will say a name “was” something.
 This means the name was changed in the record.
-Often times this occurred when the priest made a mistake but it can sometimes provide alternative spellings.
+Often times this occurred when the priest made a mistake, but it can sometimes provide alternative spellings.